compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 You will have noticed that arguments to adjoints have thus far always had a "bar" over them, e.g. ``\bar{y}``.
 This notation is common in the AD literature and will be used throughout.
+Additionally, this "bar" notation will be used for the outputs of adjoints of derivatives.
-So wherever you see a symbol with a "bar" over it, think "argument to adjoint of derivative".
+So wherever you see a symbol with a "bar" over it, think "input or output of adjoint of derivative".